Cristobal Tapia de Veer

 Juan Cristóbal Tapia de Veer (born October 18, 1973) is a Chilean and Canadian film and television score composer, arranger, producer and multi-instrumentalist based in Montreal, Quebec, Canada.
 He is best known for his work on the American TV series The White Lotus, for which he won several Primetime Emmy Awards.
-He is also known for scoring British TV series Utopia, for which he won a Royal Television Society award in the best original score category in 2013, and the UK Channel 4's National Treasure, which earned him a BAFTA in 2017.
+He is also known for scoring British TV series Utopia, for which he won a Royal Television Society award in the best original score category in 2013, the Quebec series Série Noire, for which he won Prix Gémeaux awards in 2014 and 2016, and the UK Channel 4's National Treasure, which earned him a BAFTA in 2017.
+He won best original score at the Festival international du film fantastique de Gérardmer for the 2016 film The Girl with All the Gifts.
 He has received awards from the Society of Composers, Authors and Music Publishers of Canada in 2013 and 2017.

 Early life

 Tapia de Veer was born on October 18, 1973, a few weeks after the military coup in Chile.
 His parents initially fled to Paris, France.
 After the coup, his father remained in France, while his mother returned to Chile with him.
 Life under Pinochet's dictatorship proved difficult, and eventually they became political refugees in Quebec, Canada.